dp7sv/Puzzle-Poetry/Python/README.md

 	- bitsets
 	- python has built in large integers but it kills the purpose
 	- build for 6x10 for now, all small boards then, divide work into different variables
-- How to check crossing words
-	-
-- How to branch and bound

-His stuff:
-- How to rotate and shift the tiles around